lorandfazakas/blog/content/blog/hugo-and-github-pages.md

 5. ```rm -rf public```to remove the public directory
 6. ```git submodule add -b master https://github.com/<YOUR-GITHUB-USERNAME>/<YOUR-GITHUB-USERNAME>.github.io.git public```

-Now the public directory has the **\<YOUR-GITHUB-USERNAME>.github.io** as the remote origin and all of the other source have the **\<YOUR-PROJECT>**.
+Now the public directory has the **\<YOUR-GITHUB-USERNAME>.github.io** and all of the other sources have the **\<YOUR-PROJECT>** as the remote origin.
-So now to deploy your site all you have to do is generate it, cd into the public folder and finally commit & push.
+In order to deploy your site all you have to do is generate it, cd into the public folder and finally commit & push.

 ## Change the baseurl in your config file
 In the config.toml file don't forget to change the baseurl.
 For example: